To The Root

 Alongside the dye process, you’ll carve and make your own wooden lucette or braiding wheel to take home — a practical tool for cordage and fibre work.

-The setting matters.
-The workshop takes place at To The Root, surrounded by the ancient woodland of Witherslack.
-Working with colour while immersed in the landscape it comes from brings a different kind of understanding
+The workshop takes place at To The Root's workshop, surrounded by the ancient woodland of Witherslack - working with colour while immersed in the landscape it comes from.

 • All materials